alfar0x/alfar-linea/README.md

 </details>

 ## Modes
-There are several modes available for the account manager (script runner) to use:
+There are several modes available:
 - Job generator - the main script responsible for generating/executing transactions.
-- Checker - check your accounts analytics.
 - Eth returner - this script swaps all tokens used by the main script to ETH and removes all liquidity.
 It serves as a backup in case errors occur in jobs generator mode.
 - Depositor - this mode facilitates deposits to linea accounts.
-- Config creator - used to create configuration files for different modes.
+- Checker - check your accounts analytics.

 ## Suggestions
 - Avoid modifying the **example** files.
 Instead, make copies of the files you need and customize them.
 Updates may be released in the future for example files.